What is Student Voice?

 Training for Student Representatives

-• Orientation and Onboarding: Newly elected or appointed student representatives undergo orientation sessions to familiarise themselves with their roles, responsibilities, and the institutional processes they will be involved in.
+• Orientation and Onboarding: Newly elected or appointed student representatives need orientation sessions that clarify their roles, responsibilities, and the institutional processes they will be involved in.
+That early clarity helps them contribute faster and avoid procedural confusion.

-• Ongoing Professional Development: Student representatives are provided with continuous professional development opportunities to enhance their leadership skills and stay updated on best practices in student governance.
+• Ongoing Professional Development: Student representatives should have continuous professional development opportunities to strengthen their leadership skills, stay up to date with best practice in student governance, and remain effective beyond induction.

-• Communication Workshops: These workshops focus on developing public speaking, writing, and digital communication skills to help student representatives articulate their ideas and concerns clearly.
+• Communication Workshops: These workshops focus on public speaking, writing, and digital communication skills so student representatives can articulate concerns clearly and win support for practical changes.

-• Advocacy Toolkits: Toolkits provide guidelines on conducting surveys, organising campaigns, and engaging with university administration and external stakeholders.
-They also include templates for emails, petitions, and meeting agendas to streamline advocacy efforts.
+• Advocacy Toolkits: Toolkits provide guidance on conducting surveys, organising campaigns, and engaging with university administration and external stakeholders.
+They can also include templates for emails, petitions, and meeting agendas to streamline advocacy efforts.

-• Mentorship Programs: Pairing student representatives with experienced mentors can provide valuable insights and guidance.
+• Mentorship Programmes: Pairing student representatives with experienced mentors can provide valuable insights and guidance.
 Mentors can help representatives navigate complex issues, offer strategic advice, and support their professional growth.

 Policies and Best Practices for University Educators

-Student voice works best when it shows up in everyday teaching practice, not just end-of-term surveys.
-These policies and habits help educators gather feedback, respond well, and show students that their views lead to change.
+Student voice works best when it shapes everyday teaching practice, not just end-of-term surveys.
+The policies and habits below help educators gather feedback, respond well, and show students that their views lead to change they can recognise.

 Educator Guidance